Thank you for subscribing

 RACV

 Pipe blockages occur more often than you might think.
-In FY24, RACV Trades plumbers were called out 9,398 times to unblock a pipe or drain in homes across Victoria.
+During 2025, RACV Trades plumbers were called out 7,017 times to unblock a pipe or drain in homes across Victoria.

 Like your kitchen or laundry sink, being careless with what you flush down the toilet can result in blocked pipes that not only require a costly repair by a licensed plumber but breed nasty bacteria that puts the health of your household at risk.

-"Items that don't break down easily are at risk of getting caught on joins in pipework when flushed down the toilet, causing an obstacle for anything following behind," says RACV Head of Trades, Kieran Davies.
-"Blockages can also lead to the toilet water building up in the pan and flooding onto your toilet or bathroom floor, causing water damage to the room."
+"Items that don't break down easily are at risk of getting caught on joins in pipework when flushed down the toilet, causing an obstacle for anything following behind," says RACV Trades Senior Product Manager Nathan Tayeh.
+"Blockages can also lead to the toilet water building up in the pan and flooding your toilet or bathroom floor, causing water damage to the room."

 1. Tissues

 You can’t flush tissues down the toilet.
 Unlike toilet paper, which is designed to easily break down when wet, tissues are designed to be strong and absorbent so they don't tear as soon as you blow your nose.
-That's why flushed tissues often get wadded up, bloated with water, and stuck blocking pipes when flushed down the toilet.
+That’s why flushed tissues quickly become water‑logged, clump together, and block pipes.

 2. Paper towel